home-assistant/addons/samba/README.md

-# Hass.io Core Add-on: Samba share
+# Home Assistant Add-on: Samba share

 Share your configuration over the network using Windows file sharing.